thuang-portfolio/Data_Science_Toolkit_Final_Project/README.md

 # Introduction

-This Github repo contains code and data for creating a PDF report that consists of a table of descriptive statistics and a mosaic plot, in order to better understand physical attack severity in school bullying.
+This Github repo contains code and data for automatically generating a PDF report that consists of a table of descriptive statistics and a mosaic plot, in order to better understand physical attack severity in school bullying.
 The original dataset is the Global School-Based Student Health Survey (GSHS) (<https://www.kaggle.com/datasets/leomartinelli/bullying-in-schools>) that contains school-based survey data from Argentina in 2018 with 56,981 student participants.